mpv-player/mpv/DOCS/man/options.rst

     on a single transponder, or to work around issues in the ``channels.conf``.
     It is also recommended to use this for channels which switch PIDs on-the-fly, e.g. for regional news.
+    Switching between the programs is possible by cycling the program property.

     Default: ``no``